joyxqwang/multi-dimensional-cocluster/README.md

     NClusters: number of cross-tissue cancer clusters
     NClustersG: number of feature clusters
     iniF: initialization of cross-tissue cluster indicator
-    lambda: initial value of the hyper-parameter, default 10^5
+    lambda: initial value of the hyper-parameter, default value is 10^5

 Format of output: